kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 # Model Derivation
-- All equations in PBPK model were manually derived using the basic rationale discussed in the following research paper: Jones, Hannah M, et al. “A Novel Strategy for Physiologically Based Predictions of Human Pharmacokinetics.”
-Clinical Pharmacokinetics, vol. 45, no. 5, 2006, pp. 511–542, https://doi.org/10.2165/00003088-200645050-00006.
+- All equations in PBPK model were manually derived using the basic rationale discussed in the following research paper: https://doi.org/10.2165/00003088-200645050-00006.
 - A physiologically based, perfusion-limited, well-stirred PBPK model was implemented for rat IV, human IV, and human PO simulations.
 - All models are in the standard of blood concentration.
-Therefore, `fub (= fup / RB)` (unbound drug fraction in blood) is used to maintain the standard.
+Therefore, `fub (= fup / RB)` (unbound drug fraction in blood) is used to maintain the standard if needed.
-  - It is okay to construct models in the standard of plasma concentration, but make sure to maintain the standard as either blood or plasma concentration through the model.
+  - Models may be built on plasma concentration, but the standard (blood vs. plasma) must remain consistent across the model.

 # Parameters To Prepare
-- Parameters that are brought from literature or SimCYP include:
+- Parameter values that are directly brought from literature or SimCYP include:
   - **Drug-specific parameters**: fup (unbound drug fraction in plamsa) & RB (ratio blood:plasma)
   - **Species-specific parameters**: GFR (Glomerular Filtration Rate), tissue volume, blood flow, weight (body weight & organ weight), hepatic IVIVE scaling factors (HPGL – hepatocytes per gram liver (cells/g liver), MPPGL (or MPPGL_mic) – microsomal protein per gram liver (mg/g liver), S9PGL – S9 protein per gram liver (mg/g liver))
-  - **Species and drug-specific parameters**: CL_int (intrinsic clearance), ka (absorption rate), Fobs (known bioavaliability)
+  - **Species and drug-specific parameters**: CL_int (intrinsic clearance), ka (absorption rate constant), Fobs (known/reported bioavaliability)

 # Abbreviation
 - Tissue (T)